 Application package - Contains all of the documents needed to apply for licensure as a Workers Compensation Self Insurer.
 It includes a checklist, instructions for completing the application, the application itself and other forms needed to become licensed.

-Requirements (.pdf) - Contains an outline including the financial, actuarial, reinsurance and security deposit requirements necessary to become self insured for Workers Compensation.
-Updated March, 2011.
+Requirements (.doc) - Contains an outline including the financial, actuarial, reinsurance and security deposit requirements necessary to become self insured for Workers Compensation.